Interstate 95 in Massachusetts: Peabody to Salisbury

 After leaving Route 128, I-95 expands back to six lanes and then to eight lanes at the partial interchange with US 1 (exit 66, old exit 46) about 1 mi north of Route 128 and heads north through the less densely populated northeastern portion of the state.
 The freeway serves the communities of Danvers, Boxford, Topsfield, Georgetown, Rowley, Newbury, West Newbury, Newburyport, Amesbury, and Salisbury.
 Traffic density is generally low on this 25 mi stretch of freeway.

 I-495 has its northern terminus at I-95 exit 89 (old exit 59) just south of the New Hampshire state line, a Y interchange that merges I-495 onto I-95.
 Northbound access to I-495 south is possible via exit 58 for Route 110 westbound, which leads to I-495's exit 119 (old exit 55) (I-495's last northbound exit before I-95).
 The northernmost exit in Massachusetts is exit 90 (old exit 60), providing access to Main Street toward Amesbury and Route 286 toward Salisbury Beach and Hampton Beach (the southbound ramp starts in New Hampshire).
 After crossing underneath the connecting roads, I-95 crosses the state line into Seabrook, New Hampshire.

+Facilities and speed limits

 Rest areas and service plazas

-This is a list of rest areas on I-95 in Massachusetts.
+This is a list of rest areas on I-95 in Massachusetts: